thomaspmann/leeds-photonics/README.md

 Contains:
 * Fluorescence fitting algorithms for spectra and time resolved decay measurements
+* CAD files for in house equipment accessories (located in 'other' folder)

 See "Examples" folder for scripts that use the functions in this module.

 Installation Information from PyPI
 ----------------------------------

-You can install the program with a simple:
+You can install the program by typing the following into cmd.exe (windows) or terminal (mac):
 ```
 pip install photonics
 ```